Table Tennis - The inclusive sport that keeps on growing | ExBulletin

 “Those are all role models for other players.”

-Judge in particular was very outspoken about the positive impact table tennis has had on his life.
+Judge, in particular, was very candid about the positive impact table tennis has had on his life.
 Born with three missing limbs, a sports career might not have been predicted in his future, but that all changed when he was introduced to table tennis.

 He spoke to Pundit Arena before and explained how the sport changed his life.